kgmyatthu/vdo2gif/README.md

 ![pip moviepy](https://img.shields.io/badge/pip-moviepy-blue)

 # What is this
   vdo2gif is a command line tool convert to video file into gif.
-I find myself opening video editing software just to do simple gif which i use to show example in my readme.md on github.
-The tool is compitable with any python3 compitable system.
+I find myself opening video editing software just to do simple gif which i'd use to show examples in readme.md of my github repos.
+This tool is compitable with any python3 compitable system.
 Tested on windows 10 and linux-debian x86 machines.
 ### Features
  - custom fps, speed, size.